Information for Accepted Students

-After you are accepted, you have until the deadline date indicated in your acceptance letter to pay your $250 deposit ($25 for EOP students).
+After you are accepted, you have until the deadline date indicated in your acceptance letter to pay your $250 deposit.

 New York state residents also have the opportunity to apply for the Tuition Assistance Program (TAP) and the Excelsior Scholarship.

 - Complete Your Housing Form (Main Campus Students Only)